← home

 And voila!

-Now we will be building a simple timer application which will show the elapsed time since the application has started.
-We need to configure celery with the Redis server URL and also we will be using another Redis database to store the time.
+Now, we will build a simple timer application that will show the elapsed time since the application started.
+We need to configure Celery with the Redis server URL, and we will also use another Redis database to store the time.

 from flask import Flask